demjanp/arch14cz_backend/README.md

     Original source of the data (Arch14CZ, C14.sk or other database)
 32. Submitter Name
 33. Submitter Organization
+34. Public:
+	1 or 0, indicates whether the date can be published (if set to 0, the values of C-14 activity and uncertainty will be set to -1 when publishing to the frontend database)

 ### Choosing a Radiocarbon Calibration Curve <a name="curve"></a>
 The software is supplied with the IntCal20 calibration curve by Reimer et al. [^1].